Chelsea v Southampton: How to watch on Amazon Prime

 Chelsea v Southampton will kick off at Three:00pm on Boxing Day (Thursday 26th December) 2019.

-You possibly can watch Chelsea v Southampton on Amazon Prime by means of their Premier League web page.
+You’ll be able to watch Chelsea v Southampton on Amazon Prime by way of their Premier League web page.

-All you could do is choose which sport you wish to watch from the checklist.
+All you’ll want to do is choose which recreation you wish to watch from the record.

-If you happen to don’t have an account, try the newest Amazon Prime gives together with a 30-day free trial that offers you full entry to all Premier League video games on the platform.
+If you happen to don’t have an account, take a look at the newest Amazon Prime affords together with a 30-day free trial that offers you full entry to all Premier League video games on the platform.

-A subscription normally prices simply £7.99 per thirty days and consists of the complete Amazon Prime Video library in addition to free next-day supply on hundreds of things from the principle Amazon retailer.
+A subscription normally prices simply £7.99 per 30 days and consists of all the Amazon Prime Video library in addition to free next-day supply on 1000’s of things from the principle Amazon retailer.

 - Check out the newest offers for Amazon Prime this season